 Although armar silently accepts ELF files that are produced with armclang -flto, these files currently do not have a proper symbol table.
 Therefore, the generated archive has incorrect index information and armlink cannot find any symbols in this archive.

 Partial linking

 The armlink option --partial only works with ELF files.
-The linker gives an error message if it detects a file containing bitcode.
+If the linker detects a file containing bitcode, it gives an error message.

 Scatter-loading